KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 ## Look for the MadLibs items to replace

 Remember these are the noun or verb text surrounded by angle brackets: **&lt;noun_2>**.
 You can use choose any noun or verb you like for the variable name.

 > [!TIP]
+> Feel free to ask mentors for help!
+We are here to help you?

+> [!TIP]
 > A noun is a person, place or thing such as "pen" or "drink."